openshift/origin/HACKING.md

     $ hack/test-go.sh

-or an individual package unit test with:
+or an individual package using its relative path with:

     $ hack/test-go.sh pkg/build